 For dinner, you have a few options, including burgers and Asian inspired meals.
 Check out Hans Im Gluck, a German chain of restaurants, if you’re feeling like a veggie burger.
 They have four different vegan burgers and intriguing cocktails, in addition to classics like fries and beer.

 L’atelier Heidelberg is a Vietnamese restaurant that takes pride in offering vegan food, as it’s clearly displayed on their signage and menu.
 From noodle bowls to spring rolls and soup, you’ll leave here feeling full and satisfied, no doubt!

 You can’t get a better location than this!
 We stayed at Hotel Goldener Falke, right in the heart of Old Town.
 This accommodation in Heidelberg is located on the upper floors above a restaurant overlooking the Market Square.
 From our room, we could see the Holy Spirit Church, the town hall, and the lively town plaza.
 We walked absolutely everywhere in town, whether it was to the Phliosopher’s Walk, all around Old Town, or to the funicular to Heidelberg Castle.

 We hope that you enjoyed reading our travel guide to Heidelberg and that it’s sparked your imagination for a trip there.
 Justin and I love visiting Germany so much, and Heidelberg is a German town that’s very easy to fall in love with.
 From things to see in Heidelberg to our favourite activities, we hope that this blog post will help you plan your Heidelberg itinerary.
-Please let us know if you have any questions.
-Feel free to leave them in the comments section and we’ll be happy to assist you!
 With so many things to do in Heidelberg, you’ll have a spectacular time.
 Heidelberg is such a captivating city and I am sure we will be back.